vuesion/docs/en/v4/guide/clean-up.md

 ## Code

-Now you have to remove references to these modules.
-Remove the following code in the following files:
+Now you can remove the references to these files:

 `./src/interfaces/IState.ts`